 Thirdly, the brain can’t relax.
 The period just before sleep should be a time when the brain is allowed to relax.
 Often, this can involve reading a book and talking with a partner.
 A technological device creates an amazing amount of stimulus, and it can be a challenge for the brain to relax, even after the lights have been turned off.

-Fifth, when we have the phone or tablet in our bed, we start to associate the bedroom as a social place.
+Fifth, when we have the phone or tablet in our bed, we start to associate our sleep environment as a social place.
 It’s becomes less a place where we sleep, and more a place where we connect and socialize with others, especially those who are not in the bedroom with us.

 Finally, there is the Fear of Missing Out Syndrome.
 With technology by our side, we are constantly worried that something important will happen, and we are not involved.
 That fear and anxiety can translate into difficulty getting to sleep or a restless night’s sleep.
 We constantly check our phone, not wanting to miss out on something.